Minimalism: Minimalist architects and their works

-Calvin Klein Madison Avenue, New York, 1995–96, is a boutique that conveys Calvin Klein's ideas of fashion.
+Calvin Klein Madison Avenue, New York City, 1995–96, is a boutique that conveys Calvin Klein's ideas of fashion.
 John Pawson's interior design concepts for this project are to create simple, peaceful and orderly spatial arrangements.
-He used stone floors and white walls to achieve simplicity and harmony for space.
-He also emphasises reduction and eliminates the visual distortions, such as the air conditioning, and lamps, to achieve a sense of purity for the interior.
+He used stone floors and white walls to achieve simplicity and harmony of space.
+He also emphasizes reduction and eliminates the visual distortions, such as the air conditioning, and lamps, to achieve a sense of purity for the interior.

-Alberto Campo Baeza is a Spanish architect and describes his work as essential architecture.
+Alberto Campo Baeza is a Spanish architect that describes his work as essential architecture.
 He values the concepts of light, idea, and space.
 Light is essential and achieves the relationship between inhabitants and the building.
 Ideas are to meet the function and context of space, forms, and construction.
 Space is shaped by the minimal geometric forms to avoid decoration that is not essential.
 While both minimalist and contemporary minimalism stress simplicity, there are some significant differences.
-Minimalism emphasizes only the essentials and employs simple, large-sized components in less amounts.
+Minimalism emphasizes only the essentials and employs simple, large-sized components in lesser amounts.
 Modern minimalism, on the other hand, uses more decorative pieces.
 While modern minimalism includes eye-catching forms, minimalist designs tend to emphasize geometric shapes and straight lines.
 Another difference is space; modern minimalism permits trendy items, while minimalist environments are open and empty.
 While modern minimalism incorporates colorful, seductive elements that accentuate the modern aesthetic while keeping a neutral color scheme, minimalist furniture is necessary and practical.
 Although simplicity is emphasized in both forms, modern minimalism adds trends and gives places a more lively vibe.
 It is easier to differentiate between the two types when one is aware of these distinctions.